CrociDB/blog/content/post/simple-vector-implementation-in-c.md

 }
 ```

 This is enough for most simple uses of a vector.
-And what really draws my attention here are 1) it's of course just an array, but the metadata is _hidden_; 2) it uses macros for most of the implementation, so it's light-weight and fast.
+Now to understand that.

 ## Vector Structure